ru22-14/guessword-game/README.md

 ## Inspiration

+I used to play this game with my husband and kids on weekends and we used to have a lot of fun playing it.
+The kids were happy when they won and they were at the same time learning new words and increasing their English vocabulary.
+It was the first thing that i had in my mind for my Python project and i enjoyed a lot working on it.
+My husband and kids have played it after i was finished implementing it and they find it quite intriguing.

 ## Basic Information
 The purpose of this game is a simple word guess game for entertainment purposes in a termminal environment using Python.